ErikKalkoken/EveStarmapVR/readme.txt

 All data used in this demo belongs to CCP and is used in accordance to the "Developer License Agreement" as defined on https://developers.eveonline.com/resource/license-agreement.
 For the data the following applies: © 2014 CCP hf.
 All rights reserved.
 "EVE", "EVE Online", "CCP", and all related logos and images are trademarks or registered trademarks of CCP hf.

-The music is licenced under CC BY NC SA.
+The music is licensed under CC BY NC SA.
 Please see link for licence details: http://creativecommons.org/licenses/by-nc-nd/3.0/

-This application is licende under the MIT licence - with the exception of material owned by CCP and CYAN MUSIC as mentioned above.
-See attache licence file for details.
+This application is licensed under the MIT license - with the exception of material owned by CCP and CYAN MUSIC as mentioned above.
+See attached license file for details.

 8. Contact